MediScribe/docjet-mobile/code-review.md

     *   **Action:** Refactor the DataSource's internal state management related to `_currentRecordingPath` so this hack is **NO LONGER NEEDED**.
 This needs thought, maybe return/use session objects.
 Do this AFTER fixing the Repository (#1, #2).

 4.  **MEDIUM: DataSource Bloat (SRP Violation):**
-    *   **Problem:** `AudioLocalDataSourceImpl` is a 400-line behemoth juggling multiple responsibilities: permissions, recording lifecycle, file ops, duration fetching, *complex concatenation logic*, internal state.
+    *   **Problem:** `AudioLocalDataSourceImpl` is ~~a 400-line~~ *still* a large behemoth juggling multiple responsibilities: permissions, recording lifecycle, file ops, duration fetching, ~~complex concatenation logic,~~ internal state.
 This violates the Single Responsibility Principle harder than Wags violates HR policies.
     *   **Impact:** Hard to read, hard to test thoroughly, hard to maintain.
-A change in ffmpeg logic forces a change in the same class that handles permissions.
+A change in duration logic forces a change in the same class that handles permissions.
-    *   **Action:** Break this fat bastard down.
-Extract distinct responsibilities into separate classes/services.
-Start by moving the `concatenateRecordings` logic into its own `AudioConcatenationService` (or similar) that gets injected into the DataSource.
-Address this AFTER the critical Repository fixes (#1, #2).
+    *   **Action:** **PARTIALLY ADDRESSED.** Concatenation logic successfully extracted into `AudioConcatenationService`. **Continue** breaking this fat bastard down.
+Evaluate extracting other responsibilities (e.g., duration fetching, file listing) if they become complex or warrant separation.

 5.  **LOW: Questionable Use Case Layer:**
     *   **Problem:** Use cases like `StartRecording`, `StopRecording` seem to be simple pass-throughs to the Repository methods without adding logic.